cameeob2003/tmhOAuth/README.md

 # tmhOAuth

 An OAuth library written in PHP by @themattharris.
+Modified by @hubbertx to support PHP 5.5.X

 **Disclaimer**: This project is a work in progress.
 Please use the issue tracker to report any enhancements or issues you encounter.

+**Another Disclaimer**: The changes that I have made to this original library are not fully tested.
+They do work at the moment but there is no guarantee across environments.

 ## Goals